marian42/butterflies/README.md

 6. Run `create_images.py`.
 This part removes the backgrounds and creates images with an alpha channel using the U-Net that classifies every pixel as background or foreground.
 This will create square PNG images of varying sizes in the `data/images_alpha` directory of just the butterfly for each original image.
-The script takes ~26 hours for the full dataset and will use in ~150 GB of disk space used.
+The script takes ~24 hours for the full dataset and will use ~160 GB of disk space.
 You can stop and resume this script.

 7. Optional: Train the rotation network.
 TODO